One Tool Example

 Detour has a One Tool Example.
 Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

-It is typical in an Analytic App or macro to turn on or off a whole section of the workflow based on user input.
-Detours makes it easy to effectively remove any number of tools with a single Analytic App/macro action.
+Use Detour to prompt a user to bypass a process in a workflow.
+The Detour tool is useful in constructing Analytic Apps or Macros.
+It is typical in an analytic app or macro to turn a whole section of the workflow on or off based on user input.
+Detours make it easy to effectively remove any number of tools with a single analytic app or macro action.

 - Connect the outputs to both the continue process and bypass process.
-The un-selected side does not get evaluated or run at all.
-That means in the GUI, the metainfo (fields and such) is not getting updated for downstream tools.
+The unselected side does not get evaluated or run at all.
+That means in the GUI, the metainfo (fields, etc.) is not getting updated for downstream tools.
 It makes it very hard to configure the disabled side.

 - Once the detour is rerouted, connect to a Detour End tool to unify the data processes into a single stream for further analysis or connect to an output tool.